Geraldine Barniville

-Geraldine Barniville (nee Houlihan; born 7 November 1942) is an Irish former squash and tennis player.
-Barniville is a native of Birr in County Offaly and comes from a prominent legal family (of the D.A.
+Geraldine Barniville (nee Houlihan; 7 November 1942 – 30 January 2026) was an Irish squash and tennis player.
+She was a native of Birr in County Offaly and came from a prominent legal family (of the D.A.
 Houlihan law firm).

 Career

 As a tennis player, Barniville won a record nine Carrickmines titles during her career, the first in 1963.
 At the 1964 U.S. National Championships she faced the eighth-seeded Carole Caldwell in the second round and pushed her deep into the third set.
 She played in 10 Federation Cup ties for Ireland between 1964 and 1977.

-Barniville played more than 70 for Ireland and also competed for Ireland in squash.
+Barniville played more than 70 times for Ireland in tennis and also competed for Ireland.

 Despite not picking up squash until the age of 24, Barniville ended up competing at the World Championships.
-She competed three times with the Irish national team at the World Teams Championships and, from 1978 to 1983, was part of the team that was six times in a row runner-up in the European Teams Championships.
+She competed three times with the Irish national team at the World Teams Championships and from 1978 to 1983, was part of the team that was six times in a row runner-up in the European Team Championships.

+Additionally, she won the Irish national title in 1977 and 1981.

-Personal life
+Personal life and death

 Barniville was married to the late tennis player Harry Barniville and their son David is a High Court judge.
+She died on 30 January 2026, at the age of 83.